tomverbeure/color3/README.md

 The best we can hope for is that somebody can get these chips to work by spying transactions on the I2C bus that runs between the FPGA and the SI chips.

+All voltages on the Silicon Image chips are 3.3V LVTTL.

 ## SiI9233 HDMI Receiver